 When you spend at least $3,000 in eligible purchases within the first 3 months your account is open, you get a one-time cash bonus of $500.

 Earning Cash Back

-Eligible dining purchases made at restaurants earn unlimited 3% cash back.
+Eligible dining and entertainment purchases made at restaurants earn unlimited 4% cash back.
 Eligible grocery purchases made at supermarkets and other types of stores with the proper merchant classification earn unlimited 2% cash back.
 All other purchases earn unlimited 1% cash back.
 Once earned, cash back rewards never expire.

 Redeeming Cash Back